 Some products also provide a germ-killing feature like the one pictured above.
 They use an ultraviolet light (UV) bulb design to destroy airborne microbes and bacteria.

-Hopefully I’ve helped you better understand what an air purifier is used for.
-After trying various kinds (I own and test quite a few!)
-I can honestly say they help improve my quality of life.
+Hopefully I’ve helped you better understand what an air purifier can do for you.
+After trying various kinds (I own and and have tested many!)
+I can honestly say they improved my quality of life.

-- Air purifiers are used to reduce a number of common air quality problems
+- Air purifiers are used to help with common air quality problems

 - They work by cycling the air in a room and filtering out contaminants, odors, and more